fserb/canvas2D/spec/layers.md

 Layers behave as if all the draw calls they contain are rendered on a separate texture.
 That texture is then rendered in the canvas (or the parent layer) with the drawing state of the context as it was when `beginLayer()` was called (e.g. globalAlpha, globalCompositeOperation, shadow, etc. are applied on the filter's result).
 Image smoothing only applies to individual draw calls, not on layer result textures ([more on this below](#current-transformation-matrix-clip-and-image-smoothing)).

 Optionally, `beginLayer()` can be called with a filter as argument, in which case the layer's resulting texture will be rendered in the canvas using that filter.
-Filters are specified as a CanvasFilterInput object ([originally proposed here](https://github.com/whatwg/html/issues/5621)), essentially describing SVG filters with a JavaScript syntax.
+Filters are specified as a CSS filter string or as CanvasFilterInput objects ([originally proposed here](https://github.com/whatwg/html/issues/5621)) which describes SVG filters with a JavaScript syntax.
 [See below](#possible-api-improvements) for possible future improvements, [and here](https://docs.google.com/document/d/1jeLn8TbCYVuFA9soUGTJnRjFqLkqDmhJElmdW3w_O4Q/edit#heading=h.52ab2yqq661g) for a full analysis of alternatives considered.

 `beginLayer()` and `endLayer()` save and restore the full current state of the context, similarly to `save()` and `restore()`. `beginLayer()`/`endLayer()` and `save()`/`restore()` must therefore operate on the same stack, which must keep track of both the layers and rendering state nesting.